 We next wondered if these predicted novel cancer drivers might correlate with the prognosis of the cancer patients (Methods).
-Relationships between the survival time of patients and gene expression were explored using a Kaplan-Meier model to analyse data from BRCA, BLCA, CESC, COAD, GBM, HNSC, LGG, LUAD and STAD in The Human Protein Atlas33.
-By comparing the number of genes whose mRNA expression level significantly (log-rank p<0.05) correlated with patient survival in at least one cancer type, we observed that the predicted novel cancer drivers contain a significantly higher proportion of genes (total number 571 and proportion 96.67%) (one-sided Fisher’s Exact test, p=1.03×10-5, OR=2.48) that correlated with patient survival than the genes predicted to be of low probability to be cancer drivers (removing genes contained in CGC, OncoKB, IntOGen and predicted cancer drivers, total number 7,723 and proportion 92.14%).
-Further analysis indicated that the expression of EEF1A1 was significantly correlated with the survival of patients in CESC (p=7.86×10-3), COAD (p=2.53 ×10-2), GBM (p=1.39 ×10-2) and LGG (p=1.39 ×10-2).
-No studies have so far been performed to establish a relationship between EEF1A1 and GBM.
-We, therefore, performed further experiments to validate a possible role for EEF1A1 in glioma.
+Using pre-analysis data from The Human Protein Atlas (HPA), which utilizes Kaplan-Meier models, we evaluated the link between gene expression and patient survival in multiple cancer types: BRCA, BLCA, COAD, GBM, HNSC, LUAD, and STAD.
+33. By comparing the number of genes whose mRNA expression level significantly (log-rank p<0.05) correlated with patient survival in at least one cancer type, we observed that the predicted novel cancer drivers contain a significantly higher proportion of genes (total number 481 and proportion 96.83%) (one-sided Fisher’s Exact test, p=1.97×10-6, OR=2.83) that correlated with patient survival than the genes predicted to be of low probability to be cancer drivers (removing genes contained in CGC, OncoKB, IntOGen and predicted cancer drivers, total number 7,111 and proportion 91.52%).
+The HPA pathology data revealed significant correlations between EEF1A1 expression levels and patient survival outcomes in CESC (p=7.86×10-3), COAD (p=2.53 ×10-2), GBM (p=1.39 ×10-2), and LGG (p=1.39 ×10-2).
+However, the HPA only provides pre-computed survival analysis results but not the original survival data of patients, which has made it impossible to plot the KM curves of the patients.
+Given that EEF1A1 was predicted as a potential cancer driver gene across LUAD, GBM, BRCA, BLCA and HNSC in our analysis (Table S12), we proceeded to conduct additional experiments to explore its potential role in glioma.

 EEF1A1 expression is increased in glioma and correlates with a poor prognosis

 We compared the mRNA expression levels of EEF1A1 in 698 glioma samples from the TCGA GBM/LGG dataset and 1,157 normal brain samples from GTEx34.
 The results showed that EEF1A1 expression was upregulated in tumor tissue relative to normal brain tissue, as well as significantly increased in GBM relative to LGG (Both P<0.001, Fig. 5a).
-Moreover, the expression level of EEF1A1 in the glioma samples from TCGA was found to negatively correlate with the overall survival of patients (P=0.026, Fig. 5b).
+Moreover, the expression level of EEF1A1 in the glioma samples from TCGA was found to negatively correlate with the overall survival of patients (p=0.021, Fig. 5b).

 The EEF1A1 protein level was examined in 91 self-collected glioma specimens by immunohistochemical analysis.
 Relative to non-tumor brain tissues, EEF1A1 exhibited a significantly higher level in LGG (p=6.59×10-3, Fig. 5c) and GBM (p=2.12×10-3, Fig. 5c).
 Notably, the expression of EEF1A1 protein was significantly increased in GBM as compared with LGG (p=4.02×10-3, Fig. 5c).
-When we cultured GBM cell lines (U251 and U87 cells) and LGG cell lines (Hs683), we found that EEF1A1 protein was more highly expressed in GBM cells (U251 and U87) than in LGG cells (Hs683) (p=1.01×10-3 for U87 vs. Hs683, p=6.82×10-4 for U251 vs. Hs683, Fig. S5).
+When we cultured GBM cell lines (U251 and U87 cells) and LGG cell lines (Hs683), we found that EEF1A1 protein was more highly expressed in GBM cells (U251 and U87) than in LGG cells (Hs683) (p=1.01×10-3 for U87 vs. Hs683, p=6.82×10-4 for U251 vs. Hs683, Fig. S7).
 Thus, we surmised that EEF1A1 may be involved in glioma tumorigenesis.